sannybuilder/core/src/namespaces/info.md

 ## Namespaces

-Namespace is a scoped collection of named elements and values with them.
+Namespace is a scoped collection of named elements and values associated with them.

 There are two types of namespaces: enums and classes.